mjwill206/ames-housing-prices/README.md

 - [Test set](./datasets/test.csv)

-Our "train" data consists of over 2,000 observations of homes sold in Ame's IA from 2006 - 2010.
+Our "train" data consists of over 2,000 observations of homes sold in Ames, IA from 2006 - 2010.
 There are 81 columns, including our target "SalePrice".
 This set was used to build a model to predict housing prices.

 The "test" data contains the same columns, minus our "SalePrice" target.
 Once we a model is fit to the "Train" set,